-The main cause is consuming foods that are known to increase cholesterol levels, and which contain saturated fats or trans fats.
+The leading cause is consuming foods known to increase cholesterol levels and contain saturated fats or trans fats.
 Most saturated fats are found in animal-based foods like milk, cheese, butter, and steak but are also present in some plant-based foods like coconut oil and palm oil.

-Trans fats or trans fatty acids are considered worse than saturated fats because they can increase LDL levels while lowering HDL levels.
+Experts believe trans fats or trans fatty acids to be worse than saturated fats because they can increase LDL levels while lowering HDL levels.